3dscanningwiki/3dscanningwiki.github.io/meta/contributing_guide.md

 Please try to be conservative with the amount (and size) of images used on this wiki.
 This wiki is currently hosted on github which is designed for text-based documents and not images.

+Wikipedia allows hotlinking to their images, as long as the particular image license allows it^[https://commons.wikimedia.org/wiki/Commons:Reusing_content_outside_Wikimedia/technical#Hotlinking].
+Please make sure to always include appropriate credits to the original author, even if not required by the license.

 For pages that require many, or high resolution images, consider hosting them on a reliable image host like [imgur](https://imgur.com/upload) for now.